 "Punk Rock Tuesday" only lasted for a month and a half, but I attended most of them.
 The Meat Puppets headlined twice.
 My other group, Victory Acres, opened for Killer Pussy on July 7th and for the Feederz on July 22nd.
 Victory Acres featured Dan and Mary Clark on bass and vocals.
 Danny's brother Doug played guitar.
 The Clark brothers handled most of the songwriting while Cris Kirkwood and I held down keyboards and drums respectively.
 I stuck it out with the band for a couple of years before increased Puppets activity made it impossible to juggle dueling rehearsal schedules.

-Thanks to the Puppets' regular sound man Darrell DeMarco, who also worked occasionally for Victory Acres, and who never showed up to a gig without a cassette deck, I've got great soundboards of both Killer Pussy and The Feederz from those nights.
+I've got great soundboards of both Killer Pussy and The Feederz from those nights.
 Both groups were arguably in their prime at the time, and both featured punk rock drumming legend, John “Johnny Precious/Art Nouveau” Vivier, who (as far as I was concerned) was always in his prime.

 Dan "Clear Bob" Clark had recently relocated to Phoenix and reclaimed his position as the Feederz's bassist, a spot Cris filled in his absence for about a year.
 This was one of the first newly-reformed Feederz shows, and it was a rat-killing riot -- one of the first to include front man Frank Discussion's rat-and-ball-peen-hammer schtick.
 The tape starts up shortly after that event, with the club manager freaking appropriately out.
 The band goes on right on the attack, not letting up until a local takes the stage, puts his hand on the vocal mike and demands that Frank apologize to the waitress who got hit by the rat carcass.
 The show resumes shortly without any serious incident, but the mix improves noticeably after that point, the bass finally emerging from the din for the rest of the performance.